cranoak/cranoaklabs-public/cranoaklabs-site/UNVETTED_PUBLISHING_MK_DOCS.md

 aws s3 mb s3://my-mkdocs-bucket --region us-east-1
 aws s3 website s3://my-mkdocs-bucket --index-document index.html --error-document 404.html
 ```

-If you expose the bucket publicly, add a bucket policy that allows public GETs to `arn:aws:s3:::my-mkdocs-bucket/*`.

-Option B — recommended: S3 (private) + CloudFront (HTTPS, caching)
-- Block public access on the S3 bucket.
-- Configure CloudFront with the S3 origin and use an Origin Access Control (OAC) so CloudFront can read from S3.
-- Use ACM for TLS and Route 53 for DNS if you want a custom domain.

 ### Sync files to S3
 The simplest deployment: